alchemyplatform/aa-sdk/site/resources/types.md

 ## `UserOperationOverrides`

 Partial structure for overriding default values in a `UserOperationStruct`, such as gas limits and fees.
 Available fields include `maxFeePerGas`, `maxPriorityFeePerGas`, `callGasLimit`, `preVerificationGas`, `verificationGasLimit`, `paymasterAndData`, or `nonceKey`.
-You can also specify a `stateOverride` to be passed into `eth_estimateUserOperationGas` during fee estimation.
+You can also specify a `stateOverride` to be passed into `eth_estimateUserOperationGas` during gas estimation.
 These override values are available from each [`ClientMiddleware`](#clientmiddleware) of the `SmartAccountClient`.
 Check out [`UserOperationOverrides`](/packages/aa-core/smart-account-client/types/userOperationOverrides) page to learn more.

 ::: details UserOperationOverrides
 <<< @/../packages/core/src/types.ts#UserOperationOverrides